Tips to help you stay more secure online

 Messages from strangers are always suspect, especially if they seem too good to be true – such as declaring that you have won something, offering prizes for completing a survey or promoting quick ways to make money.
 Never click suspicious links, and never enter personal information into questionable forms or surveys.

 Some sophisticated phishing attacks can occur through infected documents and PDF attachments.
 If you come across a suspicious attachment, use Chrome or Google Drive to open and reduce the risk of infecting your device.
 If we detect a virus, we will show you a warning.

 Use secure networks

 Be careful about using public or free Wi-Fi, even those requiring a password.
-These networks may not be encrypted, so when you connect to a public network, anyone in the vicinity may be able to monitor your Internet activity, such as the websites you visit and the information you type into sites.
+These networks may not be encrypted, so when you connect to a public network, anyone in the vicinity may be able to monitor your Internet activity, such as the websites that you visit and the information that you type into sites.
 If public or free Wi-Fi is your only option, the Chrome browser will let you know in the address bar if your connection to a site is secure.
-Even at home, protect the privacy and security of your browsing activity by making sure your Wi-Fi network is encrypted and by setting a strong password.
+Even at home, protect the privacy and security of your browsing activity by making sure that your Wi-Fi network is encrypted and by setting a strong password.

 Look for secure connections before entering sensitive information